 - Fruits: Eat a variety of fresh, frozen or dried fruits each day.

 - Dairy: Choose low-fat or fat-free dairy foods, or a variety of non-dairy calcium-rich foods each day.

 - Protein: Choose low-fat or lean meats, poultry; and remember to vary your choices with more beans, peas, nuts, seeds and fish sources.
 In terms of fats, make most of your fat sources from fish, nuts and vegetable oils.
 Limit fat sources from butter, stick margarine, shortening or lard.

-For more information on MyPyramid, visit the USDA’s interactive website at www.mypyramid.gov
+For more information on MyPlate, visit the USDA's interactive website at www.myplate.gov.

 Because no single food can provide our bodies with all of the nutrients we need for good health, choose a variety of foods each day.
-Incorporating a variety of foods as suggested by the MyPyramid Food Guide Pyramid is a great way to get started.
+Incorporating a variety of foods as suggested by the MyPlate Food Guide is a great way to get started.

 In order to reap the health-protective nutrients found in fruits and vegetables, its important to choose a variety of colorful foods at each meal.
 Go for a rainbow approach by choosing an array of fruits, vegetables and legumes – dark reds, oranges, vibrant yellows, deep greens, blues and purples.
 By choosing a rainbow of color you'll be sure to take in a wide range of nutrients.

-Choose 5 or more servings of fruits and vegetables each day
+(3) Choose 5 or more cups of fruits and vegetables each day

 Research shows that the best way to reap the benefits of a healthy diet is to bump up your fruits and vegetables.
 So, in addition to steps 1 and 2, make sure you eat a minimum of 5 servings each day.